100 Notable alumni of

 -

-Cissy King is an American-born singer and dancer best known as a featured performer on The Lawrence Welk Show television program.
+Cissy King is an American-born dancer and choreographer best known as a featured performer on The Lawrence Welk Show television program.
+Her dance team partner on the series was Bobby Burgess.

 -